Mobile Ordering

 3. You're unable to manage delivery directly or in hybrid form

-Custom Build vs White Label Pizza Delivery App Solution
+Custom Pizza Delivery App vs White Label Pizza Delivery App Solution

 You own the code, infrastructure, and feature roadmap, and are responsible for building, testing, maintaining, and updating the platform over time.

-Upfront cost High development and setup cost Low or moderate setup cost
+Upfront cost High development and setup costs Low or moderate setup costs

-Ongoing cost Engineering, hosting, maintenance Subscription or usage-based pricing
+Ongoing cost Engineering, hosting, and maintenance Subscription or usage-based pricing

-Technical ownership Requires in-house or contracted tech team Managed by the platform
+Technical ownership Requires an in-house or contracted tech team Managed by the platform

 Feature readiness Built over time Available out of the box